theSoenke/news-crawler/README.md

 ## Docker Compose
-Docker Compose will start and setup the crawler, Elastisearch and Kibana automatically
+Start the crawler, Elastisearch and Kibana

     docker-compose up

-You might need to increase the virtual memory limit when Elasticsearch exits
+You might need to increase the virtual memory limit for Elasticsearch

     sysctl -w vm.max_map_count=262144

-3 containers running when everything worked
+When everything worked 3 containers should be running

 ## Using Kibana
 Open localhost:5061 and add an index mapping for the `news` and `failures` index. \
-Warning: The scraper has to be run at least once before the `news` index exists
+Warning: The scraper has to be run at least once to create the indices